Already a Member? Log In Here

 Course Name Course Description Length

-NM Biennium: Domestic Violence Training This course will provide the students with a basic understanding of the New Mexico Statues regarding domestic violence, as well as statistics and officer safety and survival onsiderations during Domestic Violence calls for service, including the signs and symptoms of Non-Lethal Strangulation.
+NM Biennium: Domestic Violence Training – NEW!
+This course provides learners with a basic understanding of the New Mexico statutes regarding domestic violence, as well as officer safety and survival considerations during domestic violence calls for service.
 1h

-NM Biennium: Legal Update Each year brings new challenges and opportunities to law enforcement in the state of New Mexico.
-Law enforcement officers are constantly learning new techniques, guidelines, and this is no exception with updates to existing laws.
-This course covers the most recent legal updates law enforcement officers should know to effectively perform their daily duties.
-2h
+NM Biennium: Legal Update – NEW!
+Each year brings new challenges and opportunities to law enforcement in the state of New Mexico.
+Law enforcement officers are continually adapting to new methods and guidelines, and this includes staying updated with changes to current laws.
+This course covers the most recent legal updates law enforcement officers should know to perform their daily duties effectively.
+2.5h